 While the Chinese economy has experienced significant growth over the past decades, growth has been uneven, both geographically and among various sectors of the economy, and the rate of growth has been slowing down.
 Any changes in economic conditions in China, in the policies of the Chinese government, or in the laws and regulations in China could have a material adverse effect on the overall economic growth of China.
 Such developments could adversely affect our business and operating results, reduce demand for our services, and weaken our competitive position.
 The Chinese government has implemented various measures to encourage economic growth and guided the allocation of various types of resources.
 Some of these measures may benefit the overall Chinese economy, but may have a negative effect on our operations.
-For example, our financial condition and results of operations may be adversely affected by government regulation over capital investments or changes in tax regulations.
-In the past, the Chinese government has implemented certain measures to control the pace of economic growth, such as interest rate adjustments.
+For example, our financial condition and results of operations may be adversely affected by government has implemented certain measures to control the pace of economic growth, such as interest rate adjustments.